 Resources and Publications

-PHAIWA has compiled the findings of our latest research analysing the presence of unhealthy sponsorship on AFL websites and player uniforms.
+PHAIWA has compiled the findings of our research analysing the presence of unhealthy sponsorship on AFL websites and player uniforms.
 The article was published on the Australian and New Zealand Journal of Public Health.
-Read here.
+It is available to read here.

 Who owns who in the Australian food market?

-Read Dr Melissa Stoneham and Ainslie Sartori’s latest blog on Croakey on the recently released food map by PHAIWA here.
+Read Dr Melissa Stoneham and Ainslie Sartori’s blog on Croakey on the food map created by PHAIWA here.